Our customers have been hired by:

 Forget the special vocabulary for different parts of your resume, don’t worry that you don’t know the terminology.

-Instead, keep your your eye on:
+Instead, when writing a resume for the US, keep your your eye on:

 - Using the correct resume sections and order (header, profile, work experience, education, skills, additional sections).